bitaxeorg/.github/profile/README.md

 Bitcoin is intrinsically open source.
 Bitcoin Mining will be too.
 ```

-Welcome to the [bitaxe.org](https://bitaxe.org) open source repository.
-Here you will find all of the source and design files for the decentralized future of Bitcoin mining..
+Welcome to the [bitaxe](https://bitaxe.org) open source repository.
+Here you will find source and design files for the decentralized future of Bitcoin mining..

 ## Hardware
 All projects are created with the incredible, free and open source [KiCad](https://kicad.org) PCB design tools